Becoming ‘Second-First’ in Second-Hand Listings

-We all know second-hand listings have a 90% chance of selling, so coming second is sometimes not such a bad thing.
+We all know second hand listings have a 90% chance of selling, so coming second is sometimes not such a bad thing.
 So how do you become second first?
 Before we get into this, let’s just address the ethics of offering what I simply call, “an alternative service.”
 Some agents say that it is not the right thing to do, to jump another Agent’s listing.
 However, in every other industry, it is quite normal.
 Look at internet companies?
-You may be in a contract but the other companies do not decide not to market to you.
+You may be in a contract, but the other companies do not decide to market to you.
 It is all fair game.

-So let’s talk about how you would get in the door of a second-hand listing before we worry about who will do what.
-In each state, it is obviously different.
-In this instance, I’ll reference the 60-day agreement we had in QLD before they brought in the 90-day one.
+In each state, it is obviously different, but in this instance, we’ll reference the 60-day agreement that was in place in QLD before they brought in the 90-day one.
 My theory was, after the first open home, it was a great time to start with a letter of introduction.
 This is a simple letter, advising of who we are and what we do.
 In my letter, there was a subtle testimonial at the bottom, from a client who sold over asking price, in week one, due to our unique marketing campaigns.

 At the 6-week mark is when you can turn up the heat, as they are now really questioning whether they have made the right choice.
 First, another letter in the mail with recent sold properties and more testimonials.
 These should be testimonials from clients that changed to you after a failed 1st campaign with another agent.
 You do not need to say how good you are or any of that other crap.
 Social proof is key as they only care what someone else says.
 When they read a few testimonials, mentioning the unique marketing strategy and buyer management program that you have, they will get the hint.
 This must be closely followed by a phone call if you have the number or another visit.